Citius Oncology (CTOR)

 AI Analysis | Feedback

-Mr. Bartushak is an experienced finance and operations professional with over 20 years of expertise in corporate finance, business development, M&A, restructuring, capital formation, and strategic planning for early-stage pharmaceutical companies.
-He is a founder of Leonard-Meron Biosciences and was instrumental in securing initial investment capital for its startup in 2014.
-Mr. Bartushak also played a key role in the sale of PreCision Dermatology, Inc. to Valeant Pharmaceuticals International, Inc., and previously led the financial efforts for the successful sale of Triax Pharmaceuticals to PreCision Dermatology.
+Mr. Bartushak is an experienced finance and operations professional for early-stage pharmaceutical companies, with over 20 years of expertise in corporate finance, business development, M&A, restructuring, capital formation, and strategic planning.
+He was a founder of Leonard-Meron Biosciences and, as CFO, was instrumental in obtaining initial investment capital for its start-up in 2014.
+Earlier in his career, Mr. Bartushak helped lead the sale of PreCision Dermatology, Inc. to Valeant Pharmaceuticals International, Inc., and prior to that, he led the financial efforts for the successful sale of Triax Pharmaceuticals to PreCision Dermatology.

 Mr. Holubiak has extensive experience in managing and leading both large and emerging pharmaceutical and life sciences companies.
-He was a co-founder, director, and CEO of Leonard-Meron Biosciences, Inc. prior to its merger with Citius in March 2016.
-From 1998 to 2001, Mr. Holubiak served as President of Roche Laboratories, Inc., where he helped transform it into a leading antibiotic and biotechnology company.
-During his 19-year tenure at Roche Labs, he also held various sales and marketing roles.
-Before Roche, Mr. Holubiak founded Emron, Inc., a health economics and managed care consulting company.
+He was the co-founder, director, and CEO of Leonard-Meron Biosciences, Inc. prior to its merger with Citius in March 2016.
+From 1998 to 2001, Mr. Holubiak served as President of Roche Laboratories, Inc., where he helped transform Roche Labs into a leading antibiotic and biotechnology company.
+During his 19-year tenure at Roche Labs, he held multiple sales and marketing roles.

 AI Analysis | Feedback